 Do you have stomach problems?
-Are you hoping to boost your metabolism and you strengthen your immune system?
+Are you hoping to boost your metabolism and strengthen your immune system?

 If so, you should consider taking probiotics.
+After all, there are a ton of benefits to taking probiotics.

 Probiotics are a kind of bacteria.
 But not the kind that leads to sickness, infection, or disease.
 Probiotics are the good kind of bacteria which help make you healthier.
 Probiotics live mostly in your stomach and help digest and break down your food.